Spring Things to Do in Austin: Outdoor Activities Get Outside + Explore Austin's Springtime Offerings

 NOTE: The Ann and Roy Butler Hike-and-Bike Trail is a 10-mile loop around Lady Bird Lake.
 Ideal for watching people and sunsets, you’ll also take in amazing views of Austin’s skyline.

 Go for First Thursday — an ideal time to people-watch, shop extended hours and eat, drink and boogie to your heart’s content.
 And if you need a shot of sugar to extend your time in this famous district, stop by Big Top Candy Shop — you’ll be the proverbial kid in a candy shop, no matter how old you are.
 You can even whet your whistle with an old-fashioned soda fountain and ice cream.

 No matter what else you do in Austin, you gotta eat.
 Why not consider an Austin Eats Food Tour?
 Led by discerning foodie guides, you’ll get a true sense of the flavor of local establishments — with no waiting in lines.
-Public tour options include “East Austin Happy Hour Fridays,” “Brunch, BBQ & Brewery Saturdays,” “Best of Austin Food Truck Saturdays” and South Congress Sundays.”
+Tour options include East Austin Happy Hour Tour and Best of Austin Food Truck Tour.
 Corporate and private tours are also on the menu.
-Ages 15+ are welcome, and all you need is a pair of comfy shoes, an appetite and gratuity for your tour guide “if they rock.”
+Ages 15+ are welcome on the less-boozy tours, and all you need is a pair of comfy shoes, an appetite and gratuity for your tour guide “if they rock.”

 The Ann W. Richards Congress Avenue Bridge is home to the approximately 1.5 million Mexican free-tailed bats — the largest urban bat colony in North America.
 From spring to early fall, visitors to the bridge can watch as the bats take off from the bridge on their nightly flight searching for food (around 15,000 pounds of insects, including agricultural pests).
 Check it out from the Congress Avenue Bridge or catch a water view on a bat-watching tour offered by Capital Cruises.

-This 351-land-acre, 416-water-acre park just southwest of downtown is ideal for running, biking, swimming, kayaking, paddleboarding, hiking, playing volleyball and dog-walking.
+This 351-land-acre, 416-water-acre park just southwest of downtown Austin is ideal for running, biking, swimming, kayaking, paddleboarding, hiking, playing volleyball and dog-walking.
 While here, check out the spring-fed Barton Springs Pool, the Austin Nature Science Center and the UMLAUF Sculpture Garden & Museum, plus the botanical garden’s ponds, streams and waterfalls.
 The park also plays host to a variety of festivals and events throughout the year — think kites, lights, science, music and theatre.

 As far as exciting spring outdoor activities go, three of the longest and fastest ziplines in Texas (plus two additional lines) have thrill-seekers’ names written all over them.
 After hiking one mile at elevation, adventurers zip across stunning canyons and over Lake Travis.

 South-central Austin claims the Barton Creek Greenbelt as one of the city’s favorite greenbelts and a top hiking trail in Texas — and for good reason.
 With nearly 13 miles of beautiful trails, trails for mountain biking, gorgeous limestone bluffs for rock climbing, the Barton Springs Pool and other swimming holes (when there’s water), this area attracts locals and visitors alike.

 Covert Park is the five-acre parcel on which Mount Bonnell — one of the city’s oldest tourist attractions, a Texas Historic Landmark and one of many spring outdoor activities in town — is situated.
 At 775 feet tall, Mount Bonnell is one of the highest points in Austin.
 As such, the views of Austin, Lake Austin and the surrounding land (and gorgeous area homes) are well worth the 100+ steep steps to get to the top.
 Once there, a pavilion and picnic tables make good places to catch your breath.
 Or hike around the peak to experience the different views afforded from this unique vantage point.